To orient your entire strategy, identify the political purpose of your defense or liberation struggle.

 This political purpose ‘anchors’ your strategy: it tells people what you are concerned about so that you can clearly identify allies, opponents and third parties.
 Your political purpose is a statement of what you will have achieved when you have successfully completed your strategy.

-Here are four basic examples of a political purpose:
+Here are five examples of a political purpose: